openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 As the `authorization_endpoint` of a Self-Issued OP, the use of Universal Links ot App Links is **RECOMMENDED** over the use of custom URI schemes.

-The implementors are highly encouraged to explore other options before using custom URI schemes due to the known security issues of the custom URI schemes, such as lack of controls to prevent unknown applications from attempting to service authentication requests.
+The implementors are highly encouraged to explore other options before using custom URI schemes such as `openid:` due to the known security issues of the custom URI schemes, such as lack of controls to prevent unknown applications from attempting to service authentication requests.
 See (invocation-using-custom-schema) in Privacy Considerations section for more details.

 Note that this section is subject to changes in mobile OS and browser mechanisms.